dbanty/dylananthony.com/_posts/fastapi-rust-2-research.md

 2. _"MUST automatically produce an OpenAPI v3 document from the Rust code and comments."_ Also check!
 3. _"MUST be easily deployable on AWS Lambda using some infrastructure as code tool (SAM, Serverless, etc.)."_ I couldn't find any examples or documentation for deploying an [rweb] app this way, so it's not going to be _easy_.
 I did find one comment on a GitHub issue for [warp] that may be useful, but it'll take some work.
 4. _"MUST perform at least as fast as an equivalent FastAPI application for common CRUD tasks."_ Yes?
 The [tech empower] benchmarks (same ones FastAPI lists on its website) actually show warp performing _worse_ than FastAPI at multiple queries on "physical hardware", but still better on the Cloud.
 So that feels like a yes from what we can tell.
-5. _"MUST interact with a relational database (MySQL or Postgres)."_.
-Yes, [warp] uses Tokio (so presumably [rweb] does too) which is the most popular Rust async runtime, and one I can use with my preferred SQL library [sqlx].
+5. _"MUST interact with a relational database (MySQL or Postgres)."_ Yes, [warp] uses Tokio (so presumably [rweb] does too) which is the most popular Rust async runtime, and one I can use with my preferred SQL library [sqlx].
-6. _"MUST have a simple way to test endpoints, comparable to pytest with FastAPI."_.
-I haven't tried it, but [warp] includes a testing module, so this should be fine.
+6. _"MUST have a simple way to test endpoints, comparable to pytest with FastAPI."_ I haven't tried it, but [warp] includes a testing module, so this should be fine.
 7. _"MUST have great documentation."_ Nope.
 8. _"SHOULD have automatically hosted documentation which allows direct interaction with the API."_ Also no.